-27 The Court of Appeals for the Federal Circuit (CAFC) in Apex Frozen Foods v.
+&lt;sup>33 The Court of Appeals for the Federal Circuit (CAFC) in Apex Frozen Foods v.
 United States, 862 F. 3d 1322 (Fed.
 Cir.
 July 12, 2017) affirmed much of Commerce's differential pricing methodology.
 We ask that interested parties present only arguments on issues which have not already been decided by the CAFC.

-28 See Memorandum, "Certain Corrosion-Resistant Steel Products from Taiwan: Prosperity Tieh Enterprise Co., Ltd - Analysis Memorandum for the Preliminary Results of the Administrative Review, 2017-2018," dated concurrently with this memorandum (Prosperity's Preliminary Analysis Memorandum).
+&lt;sup>34 See Memorandum, "Certain Corrosion-Resistant Steel Products from Taiwan: Prosperity Tieh Enterprise Co., Ltd. - Analysis Memorandum for the Preliminary Results of the Administrative Review, 2018-2019," dated concurrently with this memorandum (Prosperity's Preliminary Analysis Memorandum).

-29 See Memorandum, "Certain Corrosion-Resistant Steel Products from Taiwan: Yieh Phui Enterprise Co., Ltd. and Synn Industrial Co., Ltd. - Analysis Memorandum for the Preliminary Results of the Administrative Review, 2017-2018," dated concurrently with this memorandum (YP/Synn's Preliminary Analysis Memorandum).
+&lt;sup>35 See Memorandum, "Certain Corrosion-Resistant Steel Products from Taiwan: Yieh Phui Enterprise Co., Ltd. - Analysis Memorandum for the Preliminary Results of the Administrative Review, 2018-2019," dated concurrently with this memorandum (YP's Preliminary Analysis Memorandum).